 Introductory course designed to provide students with the fundamental concepts underlying the theory of finance.
 Financial markets, security valuation, analysis of financial condition, forecasting, working capital management, capital budgeting, cost of capital, leverage, optimal capital structure, dividend policy.
-Prerequisites: ACCT 201, ACCT 202, ECON 201, ECON 202 and ECON 205 or MATH 231; junior standing.
+Prerequisites: ACCT 201, ACCT 202, ECON 201, ECON 202 and (ECON 205 or MATH 231); junior/senior standing; major standing.

 FIN 333 INVESTMENTS AND EQUITY SECURITY ANALYSIS (3)